 First stop is Eli Creek.
 The largest creek on the eastern beach of Fraser Island, Eli Creek is fast flowing as it pours up to four million litres of clear, fresh water into the ocean every hour.
 There is a boardwalk that follows the creek inland through banksia and pandanus.
 You can see why this place is a popular picnic and swimming spot, where you can float down the swiftly flowing creek from the bridge at the far end of the boardwalk.
-It was a bit too cold for a morning swim, but we waded down the creek all the same.

-Next up, we drove along the ocean side beach to the Maheno shipwreck and the coloured sands of The Pinnacles.
+From Eli Creek, the tour takes you along the ocean side beach to the Maheno shipwreck and the coloured sands of The Pinnacles.
 The Maheno is a great piece of Australian history laying on the coastline on Fraser Island.
 While there are a few wrecks on the island, The Maheno is by far the most.
 Driven ashore just north of Happy Valley during a cyclone in 1935, the once a well-known trans-Tasman liner, was bound for a Japanese wrecking yard when she met her stormy end.
 Today, in her final resting place, the hull lies slowly deteriorating in the harsh salt environment, about 10 kilometres north of Happy Valley.